 To build a property portfolio you need capital growth.

 These days Sydney property has been losing favour with investment spruikers because “there is no growth left in it” or due to sheer unaffordability.
-And yet, when you take a long-term view, inner Sydney continues to offer some of the safest and best-performing investment opportunities.
-And it is my firm held belief that property should only ever be invested in for the long-term (at least 5 years anyway).
+Yet, when you take a long-term view, inner Sydney continues to offer some of the safest and best-performing investment opportunities.
+And integral to my property investment strategy is the belief that property should only ever be invested in for the long-term (at least 5 years anyway).

 Recently I undertook a little exercise in order to illustrate the difference in outcomes between a positive cash flow strategy and a capital growth objective.
 I used median statistics from realestate.com.au and compared a 2 bedroom apartment in Brisbane City with a 1 bedder in Sydney’s Surry Hills.